MicrosoftDocs/azure-docs-powershell/Az/Az.VMware/New-AzVMwareGlobalReachConnection.md

 ```

 ### -AuthorizationKey
-Authorization key from the peer express route used for the global reach connection
+Authorization key from the peer express route used for the global reachconnection

 ```yaml
 Type: System.String